hColleen/pomodoro-clock-react/README.md

 ### Pre requisites
 1. Node/npm installed
 2. React
-3. Internet connection (the rest/alarm is an online YouTube video)
+3. Internet connection (the rest/alarm is an online YouTube video and Bootstrap is from CDN)
 ### Installing
 1. Download files into the same folder
 2. Using Terminal, navigate to the folder